Charred Larch—A Shou Sugi Ban Story.

 I know what you are thinking.
 Sure-you could do it yourself.
 Grab a torch and some wood planks, a few beers, and a Saturday afternoon.
 Boom!
 Shou Sugi Ban, right?
 While YouTube makes all things in life look easy, let’s be serious for a second.
 Do you have the time or will power to spend multiple afternoons slowly and accurately burning each board to complete that home renovation project?
 The burning process, while not scientific, is still a process.
 To do it properly and consistently we use machines that are programed to burn at a steady pace and to the correct depth levels in order to provide the best protection and charring process.

 Then there is the soot and ash that happens during the making process…aka wood glitter.
 I can’t think of a better description for the charred surface material of Shou Sugi Ban, than wood glitter.
 Multiply that by several hundred square feet of wood for a project and you’ve entered Glitter-Armageddon.
 You’ll be walking around for days looking like Furiosa from Mad Max.
 Chimney Sweep Couture- so hot right now.

-After they are cleaned up from the burning process each of our Shou Sugi Ban boards (be they Larch or Accoya or Reclaimed Oak or…you get the idea) can arrive in one of three stages:
+After they are cleaned up from the burning process each of our Shou Sugi Ban boards (be they Larch or Accoya or Reclaimed Oak or…you get the idea) can arrive in one of two stages:

 Deep Char, our signature blend of rugged, iridescent, charred alligator scales straight from the fire.
 Over time this finish will weather, and the ash will erode and evolve into a blended medley of cool tones and natural patina.
 While the material still provides protection from the elements, the effects of rain, and wind will eventually begin to wash and sculpt the charring to create a unique appearance.